 Demand in the Area

-Due diligence questions should include those about rental rates for similar housing in the area to ensure accurate data.
-Location is paramount to success, but you should also consider the amenities and finishes essential to new buyers when buying investment property in New Orleans.
+When conducting due diligence for investment property in New Orleans, it’s crucial to ask questions related to rental rates for comparable housing in the area to ensure accurate data.
+While the location is crucial to the property’s success, you should also consider the amenities and finishes that are important to potential buyers.